terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_network_v2.html.markdown

 * `description` - (Optional) Human-readable description of the network.
 Changing this updates the name of the existing network.

 * `shared` - (Optional) Specifies whether the network resource can be accessed by any tenant or not.
-Changing this updates the sharing capabalities of the existing network.
+Changing this updates the sharing capabilities of the existing network.

 * `external` - (Optional) Specifies whether the network resource has the external routing facility.
 Valid values are true and false.
 Defaults to false.
 Changing this updates the external attribute of the existing network.